logo

 Setting the template:

 We want the concrete very fresh so the bolts can be easily embedded.
 As soon as the top 12″ of concrete is placed, install the north-south string between stakes and then embed the bolts using the template.
 It is not critical that the string be directly over the marked bolts.
 It IS critical that a line through the marked bolts is parallel to the string.
-Embed the bolts until the bottom of the bottom nuts are 1/8″ above the concrete.
+Embed the bolts until the bottom of the bottom nuts are 1/4″ above the concrete.
 Tap the form and template to remove any air pockets around the bolts.
-Level the template in the north-south and east-west directions.
-If the concrete has not yet set enough to hold the bolt location, check the level every 10 minutes until the template no longer moves.
-You may also use blocks and shims attached to the forms to hold the template in place.
-Insure that all bolts are plumb.
-If bolts are not cast plumb, the pier might not slide easily over the bolts.
+Using blocks or shims, level the template in the north-south and east-west directions.

 Wait at least 24 hours before removing the top nuts and washers and pulling the template off.
 Do not move the bottom nuts.
 They are already level.
 If they get moved, simply re-level.
-The template is designed to be a tight and accurate fit and should slide easily off the bolts.
+The template is designed to be a tight and accurate fit and may not slide off without help.
 If it resists, wiggle and tap and use a small piece of wood as a pry bar.
-Steel pry bars can mark the concrete.

 Leveling:

-A level top plate is not critical for GEMs and wedges but leveling will save some time in later polar alignment.
+A level top plate is not critical for EQ mounts and wedges but leveling will save some time in later polar alignment.
 If your template was installed level, your top plate is already level.
 To check it, use a spirit level to check north-south and east-west.
-If further leveling is needed, begin with the north south direction and raise the bottom nut on the low side until the top plate is level then tighten the top nuts on the north and south.
+If further leveling is needed, begin with the north south direction and raise the bottom nut on the low side until the top plate is level then tighten the top nuts on the north and south bolts.
 Repeat in the east-west direction.

 For the remaining bolts, tighten the bottom nuts against the bottom plate and then tighten the top nuts.